Godzilla vs. Hedorah: Cancelled sequel

 Yoshimitsu Banno was so pleased with Godzilla vs. Hedorah that he started writing another Godzilla film.
 Banno began preparing a script for Godzilla vs. Hedorah 2.
 However, Tomoyuki Tanaka, who was hospitalized during the production of Godzilla vs. Hedorah, was extremely dissatisfied with the final product and went as far as to tell Banno that he had "ruined Godzilla."
 Tanaka prevented Banno from directing another Toho film afterwards and demoted him from director to producer on several upcoming films.

 According to Banno though, from later interviews conducted with him, Godzilla vs. Hedorah 2 was actually still being worked on after he was removed from the project.
 Whether the film was going to keep its Africa setting at this stage is not known.
 The project was eventually scrapped and three more proposed projects would be introduced that following year before finally settling on Godzilla vs. Gigan (1972).
 In a 2014 interview, Banno stated that he read a Godzilla film history book from the US and that he was surprised to read that the next film would take place in Africa and that Tanaka had said that he had banned him from his director position.

 A single remnant of Banno's intentions to produce a sequel exists in the finished film.
-At the end of the film, an illustration of Hedorah's tadpole form can be seen, followed by a black screen with red text stating "And another one?", implying that Banno was in the process of preparing, or had already prepared a sequel premise for approval.
+At the end of the film, a cliffhanger sequence features an illustration of Hedorah's tadpole form, followed by a black screen with red text stating "And yet another one?", suggesting that Banno was in the process of preparing, or had already prepared a sequel premise for approval.